takahashim/cosensee/README.md

 # Cosensee

-Cosensee is a tool that reads JSON data from Cosensee (formerly Scrapbox) and outputs it in HTML format.
+Cosensee is a tool that reads JSON data from [Cosense](https://scrapbox.io) (formerly Scrapbox) and outputs it in HTML format.

 ## Installation

+Install the gem:

+    $ gem install cosensee

-Install the gem and add to the application's Gemfile by executing:
+If you use bundler, add to the application's Gemfile by executing:

     $ bundle add cosensee

-If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install cosensee

 ## Usage